AI Video Editor Alternatives (Longform): TimeBolt vs Descript vs Gling vs Loom

 Conclusion

 For creators editing long recordings (podcasts, webinars, lectures, YouTube videos) those minutes matter.
-TimeBolt remains the only tool that reliably leaves nothing on the cutting-room floor.

-Disclaimer: The results of this study are based on tests conducted and verified as of September 16, 2025.
+Disclaimer: The results of this study are based on tests conducted and verified as of September 18, 2025.
 Software performance may change with future updates.